 The news at the moment is full of Bat-this and Bat-that as the nation goes batty—you knew I'd say it—over a movie that turned a profit before it even opened.
 Naturally, I share the hope of all Americans that the movie version of Batman will restore our ailing lunchbox industry to global pre-eminence.
 I also harbor the less general hope that the film will rehabilitate the reputation of the useful creature after which the Marketed Marauder is named.

 Bias against bats is general.
-When the state's Natural History Survey cataloged Illinois' natural resources recently, they left out bats.
+When the state's Natural History Survey cataloged Illinois's natural resources recently, they left out bats.
 No high school basketball teams are nicknamed the Bats, no cuddly toys are modeled upon them.
-Bats are, with spiders, snakes, AIDS, and socialism, one of the things people are proud to be unreasonable about.
+Bats are, with spiders, snakes, atheists, and socialists, one of the creatures people are proud to be unreasonable about.
 Ask someone to think "bat" for example and she will conjure up a vision of prejudice—small, dark creatures that eat icky food and have eccentric habits, that live in fetid quarters where six, sixty, even 6,000 sleep to a room, and that seem bent on attacking innocent people without apparent provocation.
 Iranians with wings, in other words.

 Misinformation is rife.
 Bats are not blind, although like any sensitive creature there is much in the world they would rather not see.
 There are in fact vampire-bats, but none lives farther north than Mexico, and in any event they pose less threat than, say, alimony lawyers.
-And while some tropical bats are quite large—imagine a Pekinese that flies and you have imagined the tropical fruit bat—all twelve species of bats found in Illinois (all members of the family Vesper-tilionidae) are small and harmless.
+And while some tropical bats are quite large—imagine a Pekinese that flies and you have imagined the tropical fruit bat—all twelve species of bats found in Illinois (all members of the family Vespertilionidae) are small and harmless to humans.

 Bats are mammals, after all, one of the family so to speak.
 The females nurse their young and fall asleep while mating, just like human females.
 True, they lack the instinct for prejudice shown by humans.
 Local animal control officers report that bats are found in houses all over Springfield, for example, and several species of bats can inhabit the same cave quite congenially, which is more than the General Assembly usually manages.
 And colonizing species—whose presence is betrayed by half-eaten food, who live in clusters, who stir at dusk and catch their meals on the fly and which communicate in high-pitched squeaks indecipherable to most humans—resemble U.S. college students so closely that they could probably qualify for Pell grants if they, as most of their human cousins have done, could find someone to fill out the forms for them.